MSc in Computing (Artificial Intelligence)

 We normally expect applicants for this course to possess the equivalent of a first-class UK degree, and to have taken computing courses that equate to two years of a computer science undergraduate programme.
 All applicants (UK, EU, Overseas) must provide Graduate Record Examination (GRE) scores for Quantitative Reasoning and Verbal Reasoning, for further details please see our FAQs.

-Course 496 Mathematics for Inference and Machine Learning must be taken if you are taking any of the following courses: 424H Learning in Autonomous Systems, 433 Advanced Robotics, 493 Data Analysis and Probabilistic Inference, 495 Advanced Statistical Machine Learning and Pattern Recognition.
+Course 496 Mathematics for Machine Learning must be taken if you are taking any of the following courses: 424H Reinforcement Learning, 433 Advanced Robotics, 460 Deep Learning, 493 Data Analysis and Probabilistic Inference, 495 Advanced Statistical Machine Learning and Pattern Recognition.